-Intended outcome Success criteria I Academic Attainment On entry to Reception in 2020-21, 64% (7/11) of service children were working towards curriculum expectations, compared to 25% (2/8) of other children in their year group.
-Indeed, at the start of 2021-22, there is a large attainment gap between service and non-service children across all year groups in Key Stage 1.
-However, there is increasing evidence that the school closes these gaps over time - gaps are narrower, but still present in a number of key areas - in KS2.
+Intended outcome Success criteria l Academic Attainment On entry to Reception in 2023-24, only 44% (4/9) of service children were at a point in their learning where they would be expected to reach GLD.
+This compared to 81% (13/16) of non-service children.
+An entry attainment gap of over 15% has existed in each of the last 5 years.
+Likewise, across the school, of the 11 service children who joined the school across 2023-24, only 5 (45%) were assessed at the expected standard.
+This compared to 72% of non-service children.
+However, there is increasing evidence that the school closes these gaps over time - gaps are narrower, but still present in a number of key areas - by the end of KS2.
 2 Speech and Language Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among some service pupils.
 These are evident from Reception through to KS2.
 3 Phonics/ Reading Assessments, observations, and discussions with pupils suggest service pupils generally do not attain as well in phonics as other children at the school.
-This negatively impacts their development as readers.
-4 Writing Internal and external (where available) assessments indicate that writing attainment among service pupils is significantly below that of non-service children, particularly in younger year groups.
-5 Maths Internal and external (where available) assessments indicate that maths attainment among service pupils is significantly below that of non-disadvantaged pupils, particularly in younger year groups.
+This negatively impacts their development as readers, and impacts their attainment in other subject areas.

-6 Wellbeing Our assessments and observations indicate that a greater proportion of service children at the school have a negative self-perception of their wellbeing and their enjoyment of school.
-These findings are supported by national studies.
+4 Writing Internal and external (where available) assessments indicate that writing attainment upon entry among service pupils is significantly below that of non-service children, particularly in younger year groups.
+This has proven to be the subject in which attainment gaps between service and non-service children are the most stubborn.
+5 Maths Internal and external (where available) assessments indicate that maths attainment upon entry among service pupils is significantly below that of non-service pupils.
+6 Wellbeing 3 years ago, our assessments and observations indicated that a greater proportion of service children at the school had a negative self-perception of their wellbeing and their enjoyment of school.
+These findings were supported by national studies.
+Thanks to a number of school-wide measures (that we would like to continue) at the end of 23-24 there was no discernible gap between the self-perceived happiness of service and non- service children.
 7 Behaviour Whilst behaviour at the school is good, and serious behaviour incidents are relatively rare, scrutiny of our behaviour records shows that service children are generally involved in more behaviour incidents than their peers.
-In 2020-21, service children were involved in 71% of the total behaviour incidents in the school (service children made up 50% of the school's roll at the time).
+Across 2021-22 to 2023-24, service children were involved in around 80% of the total behaviour incidents in the school (service children have made up less than 50% of the school's roll across most of this time).
+This was actually an increase from 71% in 2020-21.
+This is a predominant area for development in the new strategic plan.